The influence of pinholes and weak-points in aluminium-oxide Josephson junctions: Toy model

 Eq.~\ref{eq:formation_energy} describes the hole formation energy for the geometry shown in Fig.~\ref{fig:pinhole}~(a), with a pinhole in the oxide on an Al bottom contact and vacuum above the oxide (before the top contact is deposited).

-In Eq.~\ref{eq:formation_energy}, $\gamma$ is a surface energy between the materials specified in the subscript.
-Where only one material is given, the interface is vacuum.
 A similar equation can be derived for the case with an Al top contact deposited.
 Using Eq.~\ref{eq:formation_energy}, we can determine the energy required to form holes of different radii, $r$, in the oxide barrier at different thicknesses, $h$.
 Fig.~\ref{fig:formation_energy} shows this relationship for the two geometries shown in Fig.~\ref{fig:pinhole}.

-A negative hole formation energy implies that for a uniform oxide layer arrangement it is more energetically favourable to have pinholes in this arrangement and they may form spontaneously.
+A negative hole formation energy implies that for a uniform oxide layer arrangement it is more energetically favourable to have pinholes and they may form spontaneously.
 On the other hand, a positive hole formation energy indicates that energy is required to form pinholes in a uniform oxide layer.
-The results in Fig.~\ref{fig:formation_energy} show that it is more energetically favourable to form larger pinholes in thinner oxide, and that for thicker oxide layers it becomes less energetically favourable for pinholes to form, likely resulting in a uniform oxide layer.
+The results in Fig.~\ref{fig:formation_energy} show that for thinner oxides, it is more energetically favourable for larger pinholes to form.
+However as the oxide is grown thicker there is a cross-over point where it becomes more energetically favourable to form smaller pinholes.
+This is consistent with the oxide beginning to cover more of the underlying substrate, resulting in the formation of smaller holes.
+Although this is the case, it is more common that the formation energy becomes positive before we see this cross over, indicating it is not favourable for pinholes of any size to form.

 For the case of a complete junction as depicted in Fig.~\ref{fig:pinhole}~(b) where aluminium is deposited as a top contact, we find that the formation energy remains negative for larger oxide thicknesses.
 This implies that thicker oxide barriers are required to prevent the spontaneous formation of pinholes compared to the case when the oxide is exposed to vacuum.
 Consequently, this means that the deposition of aluminium on top of existing pinholes may increase their stability.